Decorative neutral curve divider

 After building a solid foundation of experience, you can think about going independent.
 Becoming a self-employed procurement consultant is a very real and rewarding career path.
 This transition requires a mindset shift from employee to business owner.
 You’ll be responsible for everything from defining your services and setting rates to managing your own finances.
 It’s a big step, but it offers incredible flexibility and the potential for higher earnings.
 The key is being prepared for the challenges of running a business, including the constant need to find your next project.

-Market Your Services and Build a Client List
+How to Market Your Services and Land Clients

 As an independent consultant, you are your own marketing department.
 Finding clients relies more on networking and direct outreach than on job applications.
 Start by building a strong professional brand on platforms like LinkedIn, showcasing your expertise and past successes.
 Attend industry conferences and connect with potential clients.
 According to other successful consultants, you should focus heavily on networking to find opportunities.
 Your network is your most valuable asset, as referrals and word-of-mouth recommendations will help you build a steady stream of clients.